Rostock Bed Design -DXF output

 you will need an addional (4) 3"x28"x1/8 acrylic sheets for the walls, you could use wood or some other material tho.

 - Glue Two (2) of the acrylic sheets together to form an L Channel, if you have the means you could just bend a 6 inch sheet in half, at any rate you get the L shape, then glue a bracket with space and bracket without space to the L channel - the height will depend on how tall your printer is so i wont give that here.

 2 Repeat step 1 for the other Channel.

 3 After everything has cured, bolt the L-Channels to the Top and Bottom. and there you have it!

 Give a Shout Out

 Rostock Bed Design -DXF output by kraczekj is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure kraczekj would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure kraczekj would love to see what you've printed.
+Please document your print and share a Make with the community.